andygi/gd-mylist/readme.txt

 Stable tag: 1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
+Text Domain: gd-mylist
+Domain Path: /lang

-You can create a favorite list of pages or posts in easy and faster way.
+You can create a favorite list of pages or posts or woocommerce product pgae in easy and faster way.

 == Description ==
 This plugin allows you to create wish lists or bookmark for your website pages, posts or product sheet, and display them on any post or page with simple shortcode or code into your theme as well.